 Of course, the tone changes it makes to your overall sound is totally subjective.
 I like the tuning stability, and I don’t feel like they make the biggest difference in tone.
 Although, to some players, the tone sounds thin.

 Our final category is probably the most controversial subject when it comes to what makes an electric guitar sound good.

-I hate to even try to tackle this subject, because it is different for everyone.
-Some people believe that the woods used to construct the guitar effect the tone.
+I hate to even try to tackle this subject because it is different for everyone.
+Some people believe that the woods used to construct the guitar affect the tone.
 The “general consensus” is: